-In the following, I want to show you some techniques to use when programming hi-hats for Trap music.
+In the following, I want to show you some techniques to use when programming hi-hats for Trap music that you might know from producers like Jahlil Beats.
 At the very end of this post, you will find a free download with a few trap hats inside.

 To get started we make a simple beat with just the kick and the snare.
 When it comes to trap music and especially the hi-hats, its all about division times to create a nice groove.
 In most beatmaking videos you see that producers spend a lot of time in their software’s piano roll editor changing up division times to get the groove they want.
 Let’s look at that first.